maxitg/SetReplace/README.md

 ## Build Instructions

 Prerequisites are Wolfram Language 12.0+ and a C++ compiler.
-Supported platforms are Linux, macOS and Windows.
+Supported platforms are Linux, macOS, and Windows.

 To build,
 1. `cd` to the root directory of the repository.